gilnam74/vex-sneppet/Python.md

 ## PySide interfaces in Houdini
 One of the possible workflows for building tools with UI in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will develop the tool functionality.

 Create and save a UI file with QT Designer.
-It could be just a blank widget.
+It could be just a blank widget (but not Main Window).
 In Houdini run this code in Python Source Editor window:

 ```python
 # Run *ui file in Houdini